 In this block, you’ll watch a touching film about one of the most famous poems in the world, you’ll witness a story about love and its true meaning, and you will experience the personal story of one-time teletypist to Hitler, Berlin-born Lisa Kirsch, and more.
 Following the five films there will be a post screening reception.
 Complimentary drinks and appetizers will be served from our sponsors at the Canadian Embassy, Brown Forman and Budweiser.

 Feel the need?
 The need for speed?
 Come dressed in your ’80s best and join us on the highway to the danger zone to celebrate the 30th Anniversary our America’s favorite Navy pilot film, Top Gun.
-Come watch the action-packed film and see Ghost Rider, Goose and Iceman on the big screen as if it were your first time.
+Come watch the action-packed film and see Maverick, Charlie, Goose and Iceman on the big screen as if it were your first time.